The Tower and the Hive: "The Tower and the Hive" series

-To Ride Pegasus, Pegasus in Flight and Pegasus in Space also deal with the early development of the Talents.
+To Ride Pegasus, Pegasus in Flight, and Pegasus in Space also deal with the early development of the Talents.

 Reception

-Kirkus Reviews called the series and a novel a "cuddly" family/romance/alien-contact saga with useful ideas, but considered the names of many characters in the series as "silly".
+Kirkus Reviews called the series and a novel a "cuddly" family/romance/alien-contact saga with useful ideas, but considered the names of many characters in the series to be "silly".

 Publishers Weekly said that the novel lacks the profound imagination in SF genre, but it also avoids the kill-the-bugs outlook seen in other SF titles such as Starship Troopers.
 They noted that readers looking for intelligent, heroic adventure will find in this novel, and that Rowan fans will be pleased with this novel as the satisfying conclusion of a series.